Chocolate Covered Frozen Banana and Peanut Butter Bites

 The title says it all.
 It’s pure happiness : a crunchy chocolate cover with a frozen banana and peanut butter core.
-Decadent and chilling at the same time.
-If you’ve been suffering from the heat wave, those Chocolate Covered Frozen Banana & Peanut Butter Bites are the perfect treat for you.
+Decadent and refreshing at the same time.
+If you’ve been suffering from the heat wave, these treats are exactly what you need!

-I’ve always loved frozen bananas, I think it’s the perfect snack or easy dessert.
+I’ve always loved frozen bananas, it’s the perfect snack and turns into an easy dessert super easily.
 Add some peanut butter and I’m a happy woman.
 And if you like portion control as I do, those bites are your new best friends!
-But be careful, they are highly addictive, I’m warning you.
-You might not be able to eat just one or two (I’m guilty for that one….).
-The nutritional info is for two bites because I’m pretty sure you won’t eat just one.
-Make sure you have some kids/friends/family around.

 Make sure to choose medium ripe bananas.
-Unripe bananas would be tasteless and fully ripped bananas too difficult to handle.
+Unripe bananas would be tasteless and fully ripped bananas too difficult to work with.

-- Arrange half of the banana slices on a baking sheet with parchment paper, and spread peanut butter on them.
+- Arrange half of the banana slices on a baking sheet lined with parchment paper.
+Spread with peanut butter.

-- Top with the other half of banana slices and put in the freezer for about one hour.
+- Top with the other half of banana slices and freeze for about one hour.